>

 $ conda install -c bioconda tophat

-Let’s check the Bowtie2 help message.
+Let's display the Bowtie2 help message to verify the installation.

 $ bowtie2 -h

-If the following output is displayed, the installation was successful.
+If you see output similar to the following, the installation was successful.

 bowtie2 -h Bowtie 2 version 2.4.1 by Ben Langmead (langmea@cs.jhu.edu, www.cs.jhu.edu/~langmea) Usage: bowtie2 [options]* -x <bt2-idx> {-1 <m1> -2 <m2> | -U <r> | --interleaved <i> | -b <bam>} [-S <sam>] ...

-Next, display the TopHat2 help message.
+Next, let's display the TopHat2 help message.

 $ tophat